ReyanNaser/my-first-repo/readme.txt

-echo "Welcome To My First Repo"
+Welcome To My First Repo
+Learning Git is going well so far.